 - How to Kill a Fish Humanely

-Japanese style fish fillet knives are great for precise work and have been designed to prepare sushi and other types of fish presentations (see our article on eating trout raw here).
-Japanese knives are typically made from harder stainless steel than European knives, so the cutting edges have a finer angler.
+Japanese-style fish fillet knives are great for precise work and have been designed to prepare sushi and other types of fish presentations (see our article on eating trout raw here).
+Japanese knives are typically made from harder stainless steel than European knives, so the cutting edges have a finer angle.
 This makes them easier to use as they cut more easily and keep their edge.

 German and Scandinavian styles on the other hand are for more basic and utilitarian work, which is what most anglers do when it comes to filleting fish like panfish, trout, walleye, and other species.

 How to Sharpen a Fillet Knife